-JoomlArt, a theme club that provides its members with Joomla, Drupal, and Magento themes, offered up 5 Personal Memberships to the JoomlArt Magento Theme Club (JMTC) on a recent Six Revisions giveaway.
-Over 130 Six Revisions readers participated, and in this post, we reveal the winners.
+JoomlArt offered up 5 Personal Memberships to the JoomlArt Magento Theme Club (JMTC) in a recent sponsored giveaway.
+Over 130 Six Revisions readers participated!

 Web page speed and performance is very important to the user experience.
 If your site is too slow, you’ll not only be losing visitors, but also potential customers.
 Search engines like Google factor a website’s speed into account in search rankings, so when optimizing your site’s speed, you should take everything into consideration.
 Every millisecond counts.

 Here are just a few basic and general suggestions for improving a site’s performance.

 You know that "Get a Mac" ad campaign?
 The one where one person represents a Mac and the other a Windows PC?
 It’s obviously a cheeky way for Apple to differentiate itself from its competition, but the Mac versus Windows difference they portray is actually a good analogy and question for designers: When it comes to your design work, are you a Mac or a PC?

 In this giveaway, five readers will get 6-month of access to OSTraining.com’s Joomla training and support.

 For a chance to win, simply leave a comment answering the following questions: What site would you like to build using Joomla?
 How would video classes at OSTraining.com help you achieve this goal?